overturetool/overturetool.github.io/download/examples/VDM++/AutomatedStockBrokerPP/index.md

   then stockWatchers(sRecord.Name) := new StockWatcher(sRecord)
   else stockWatchers(sRecord.Name) := new StockWatcher(sRecord,testValues(sRecord.Name));
 )
-pre sRecord.Name not in set { x.Name | x in set elems stocks}
+pre sRecord.Name not in set { x.Name | x in seq stocks}
 post (sRecord.Name in set dom stockWatchers)
      and (sRecord = stocks(priority));